 - 1/2 yard of 60" wide fabric - soft fluffy fabric such as fleece, Chenille, Valour... or fake furs.
 (You may even have an old sweater that could be used for this pattern.
-(Cutting and Sewing Fur)
+(Make sure you know ahead of time about Cutting and Sewing Fur)

 - scraps or a quarter yard of non-fraying contrasting fabric for the feet

 - Embroidery Floss - Pink for nose and black for eyes (DMC Pearl Cotton was used on the sample shown in these directions)

 - 5" circle template

 - Scraps of craft weight fusible interfacing - large enough for four of the ears pattern piece (The number you will cut out will be decided by the weight of the fabric you are using and how stiff you want the ears to be.)

 - Heavy duty thread such as button and carpet thread or Pearl Cotton for secure attachment of the head and tail.

 Cutting, Interfacing and Markings Instructions

 - Cut two face (Piece A)